 1. You must be enrolled in a training or academic program with an approved school.
 (Means) you must have acceptance letter and l-20 from flight school.

 2. You must be enrolled as a full-time student.

-3. You must be proficient in the English language, should be able to speak, read, write & understand English (if you can read and understand the information on this page you should be fine).
+3. You must be proficient in the English language, must be able to speak, read, write & understand English.

 4. You must show proof of sufficient funds to support yourself and your training during the entire proposed time of the study.

 5. You must show proof of maintaining a residence or ties to your home country which proves that you intend to return.

 NOTE: If your visa had been denied for any reason you will need to contact the school immeddiately from the date of rejection and return the original I-20 application to flight school.

 After arriving in the United States, you will have 10 days to contact the school to begin your training.
 If you fail to contact the school within 10 days after arrival your I-20 will be terminated and you will forfeit your installment unless you had documented accident or illness.